ethangalatzer/JSONPatcher/README.md

        `venv\Scripts\activate`

        `python -m pip install -e .`

+4. Check that the program was installed correctly by running:
+     `jsonpatcher --help`

 ## Usage:
   While in venv, patch a JSON file with the following command: